 Your prompt action is required to vote.
-Therefore, whether or not you expect to attend the Meeting, please complete and sign a form of proxy and return it to us, so that it is received at our offices no later than 5:00 p.m.
-(Israel time) on September 3, 2024.
+Therefore, whether or not you expect to attend the Meeting, please complete and sign a form of proxy and return it to us, so that it is received at our offices no later than 10:00 a.m.
+(Eastern Daylight Time) on September 3, 2024.